 When you hit your 40s, you likely notice your hair start to change.
 At this point, you need to start making changes in your hair routine.
 Small but important changes taken early on can be immensely effective in mitigating the adverse effects that aging has on your hair.
 Nonetheless, there are still steps you can take later on to curb hair loss as you age.

 If your scalp starts to become dry or flaky, consider changing your shampoo.
 In addition to helping to deal with the dryness and flaking, using the right shampoo helps to control hair loss.
-Especially effective are shampoos that contain ketoconazole.
+Especially effective are shampoos that are antifungal.
 You can get them by prescription or buy them over the counter.
 Even though the shampoo itself doesn't directly prevent hair loss, it plays an important role in hair loss treatment because it keeps your scalp in good condition.
 Additionally, cut down on your usage of shampoos with harsh detergents to avoid having an overly dry scalp and hair.

 Hair needs moisture to look good.
 As you become older, your scalp produces less natural oils.
 So, make sure you condition your hair after you shampoo.
 Occasionally, condition your hair even on the days that you haven't shampooed.
 Doing so keeps your hair healthy by augmenting the natural oils from your scalp.
 Use thick conditioner if you have thick hair and lighter conditioner for lighter hair.